 The series have been subtly going down this path, with meaner sounding Pokédex entries and the motives for the Big Bad becoming more extreme.
 Even the Anime is doing this, with more seriousness and having the former Goldfish Poop Gang Team Rocket Take a Level in Badass.

-Pokémon X and Y, while not quite as story entrenched as Gen V, takes this even farther in the story when it appears, and is the first game in the series where we see an actual war being used with Pokémon in the backstory, including the fact that an "Ultimate Weapon" ended the war in one blow.
+Pokémon X and Y, while not quite as story entrenched as Gen V, takes this even further in the story when it appears, and is the first game in the series where we see an actual war being used with Pokémon in the backstory, including the fact that an "Ultimate Weapon" ended the war in one blow.
 Sure, previous gens hinted at wars being fought in the pokemon world, but we never saw one, until now, that is.

 Mind you, this particular Pokémon was in fact a massively-powered Haunter, who preyed on nearby civilizations and used Dream Eater to separate souls from their bodies.
 In the past, it had been worshiped as a god, hence the massive pride.